Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 169 billion in Q1.
-The balance improved by CZK 7.5 billion year on year at current prices.
-The goods balance ended in a surplus of CZK 137.8 billion, up by CZK 6.4 billion from a year earlier.
-The services balance also showed a surplus (CZK 31.2 billion), representing a year-on-year increase in the surplus of CZK 1.1 billion.
-This was due mainly to year-on-year growth in exports of professional services and management consultancy activities, services related to research and development, and technical services and trade-related services.
-Foreign travel recorded a surplus amid a year-on-year increase in exported and imported tourism services.
-The total goods and services turnover at current prices was up by 6.7% year on year in Q1, amid a rise in exports of CZK 88.8 billion and an increase in imports of CZK 81.3 billion.
+The goods and services balance recorded a surplus of CZK 107.0 billion in Q4.
+The balance fell by CZK 2.5 billion year on year at current prices.
+The goods balance ended in a surplus of CZK 96.3 billion (a year-on-year increase of CZK 2.1 billion).
+The services balance also showed a surplus (CZK 10.7 billion), representing a year-on-year decrease in the surplus of CZK 4.6 billion.
+The year-on-year decline in the services surplus was due mainly to an annual decrease in the balance of professional services and management consulting activities and an annual decrease in the balance of research and development services.

 The capital account